jconwell/fqdn_parser/README.rst

 A good example of this are Dynamic DNS providers. ``duckdns.org`` is a Dynamic DNS provider and you can register subdomains under ``duckdns.org``.

-Private Suffixes can be identified by inspecting the :code:`ParsedResult.private_suffix` property.
+Private Suffixes can be identified by checking the :code:`ParsedResult.is_private_suffix` property.
+To see the value of the private suffix use :code:`ParsedResult.private_suffix`.

 For example, using the above code the FQDN ``api.fake_aws_login.duckdns.org`` will return the following output: